What are the European Sustainability Reporting Standards (ESRS)?

 Supply Chain Transparency:

-• Geographic locations and compliance of suppliers with labour standards.
+• Geographic locations and compliance of suppliers with labour standards and environmental standards, including certifications.

 • Due diligence processes to ensure fair labor practices and human rights.